Table of Contents

 Adding a Confirmation Message

-Here you will be able to change the text for the confirmation message when the final form is submitted:
+You can customize the text for the confirmation message for when the final form is submitted:

 Sending Emails

-You may want to send an email to a hiring manager, the end user, or anyone else when a new Application is submitted.
-To do so, edit the final form and go to the Emails section.
-Here you can click the “Add email” button.
+To notify the hiring manager, the end user, or anyone else when a new Application is submitted, simply edit the final form and navigate to the Emails section.
+From there, select the "Add Rule" button.

 Submit Button Text

-For example, you could use "Save & Continue" instead of "Submit" for all form parts, except the last.
-To do so, go to the Options section and change the text in the "Submit Button Text" option:
+To provide a more user-friendly experience, consider using "Save & Continue" instead of "Submit" for all form parts, except the last one.
+To make this change, navigate to the Settings section of the Form view and modify the text in the "Submit Button Text" input: